Our website is now open for orders that will ship January, February & March 2023.

 Pink Lemonade Blueberry

 Beautiful and striking bright pink fruit that is sweet with translucent flesh.
 Perfect combination of an ornamental and fruit producing plant!
 200 hours.
-Hardy to zone 4.
+Zones 4 to 9.

 Outstanding flavor for this early season blueberry.
 Fruit is medium to large, light blue.
 Consistently productive bush, even in less than optimum blueberry sites.
 From USDA breeding program in Mississippi.
 Upright bush grows to five to eight feet.
 Ripens early season.
 4-500 hours.
 Hardy to zone 5.

 Very small plant with elongated green leaves.
 Grows one to two feet, ideal for pots or a small hedge.
 Produces large, flavorful berries in summer that taste like sweet, homemade blueberry jelly.
-1000 hours.
-Zones 4 to 8.
+600 hours or less.
+Zones 4 to 9.

 Southern highbush variety with high yields of large, firm dark blue berries.
 Flavor is sweet and subacid.
 Vigorous bush with upright and slightly spreading habit.
 Early ripening and needs very little chill, similar to Sharpblue.
-Hardy to zone 8.
+Zones 7 to 10.

 Blueray Northern Blueberry